quicksilver/manual/docs/introduction.md

 ## Support Files

 The Quicksilver.app is usually installed in `/Applications/` or `~/Applications/`.
-Like most macOS applications Quicksilver stores its configuration information in the user's `~/Library` folder.
+Like most macOS applications Quicksilver stores its configuration information in the user’s `~/Library` folder.
 As of 10.8, macOS hides this folder from the Finder by default.
 The Quicksilver action **Make Visible** from the File Attributes Plugin can be used to let the Finder show it.
 When first used, the following per user files and folders are created:

 - `~/Library/Application Support/Quicksilver/`
     - `Actions.plist` - list of installed actions